Multi Active Satellites (MAS)¶

 Let's look at the metadata we need to provide to the ma_sat macro.

-Next, we define the columns which we would like to bring from the source.
+We provide the column names which we would like to select from the staging area (

 Using our knowledge of what columns we need in our

-ma_sat_customer_details table, we can identify columns in our
+ma_sat_customer_details multi-active satellite, we can identify columns in our

 staging layer which map to them: